bsmukasa/acloudguru-lambda-portfolio/README.md

 # acloudguru-lambda-portfolio

-Creating the lambda-portfolio from acloud guru course.
+Creating the lambda-portfolio from aCloud guru course.

+It uses AWS and ReactJS.